coleifer/huey/docs/guide.rst

 4. The callback is executed by a worker and the final result is made available.

 .. note::
-    A sub-task that is skipped without executing -- because it was revoked, expired, or cancelled by a pre-execute hook -- still counts towards chord completion and contributes ``None`` as its result.
+    A sub-task that is skipped without executing (because it was revoked, expired, or cancelled by a pre-execute hook) still counts towards chord completion and contributes ``None`` as its result.
 A sub-task that is interrupted by an abrupt consumer shutdown, however, is lost (tasks are delivered at-most-once), in which case the callback will not fire.